kartgoel/HydraDocumentation/docs/inferenceEngine.rst

 Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-- ``DBConnector``: An object used to connect to the database
+- ``DBConnector``: An object representing the connector for the database that executes queries.
 - ``data``:A string representing the path to plots for analysis.
 - ``debug_mode``: An optional boolean flag indicating whether or not the debug mode is enabled.
 - ``ModelRootPath``: An optional string representing the root path to the AI models in the database.
-Defaultis DB.
+Default is DB.
 - ``ChunkNumber``: An optional integer representing the number of chunks to process.
 Default is 0.
 - ``ForceModel_ID``: An optional integer representing the ID of the model to evaluate.
 - ``forcedPlotType``: An optional string representing a specified plot type for analysis.
 Default is 'None'.
 - ``outfile``: An optional string representing the name of the report file.
-Defaults is an empty string.
+Default is an empty string.
 - ``hydraHeads``: An optional object containing additional model instances.